Clinical Practice Guidelines - Who Should be Tested?

 Download the Clinical Practice Guidelines Pocket Guide:

 It is critical to remember that Alpha-1 cannot be diagnosed by symptoms or by a medical examination alone; only a blood test will confirm Alpha-1.
 Testing can be conducted on a blood sample (blood draw or finger stick test).
 You can order a blood test to rule out Alpha-1 when doing routine blood work on your patients.
 The diagnosis code for Alpha-1 is 273.4.
 Testing for Alpha-1 is simple, quick and highly accurate.

 Test Kits from Industryplus

 Many people at risk for Alpha-1 delay being tested due to concerns about privacy of test results.
-The Alpha-1 Foundation supports a confidential opportunity to be tested for Alpha-1 through the Alpha-1 Coded Testing (ACT) Study.
-This research study is conducted at the Medical University of South Carolina (MUSC) and examines people’s thoughts and feelings about the risks and benefits associated with learning genetic information.
+The Alpha-1 Foundation offers a confidential opportunity to be tested for Alpha-1 through the Alpha-1 Coded Testing (ACT) Study.
+This research study is through the Alpha-1 Foundation and examines people’s thoughts and feelings about the risks and benefits associated with learning genetic information.
 Testing through the ACT Study is free and confidential.

 Testing guidelines for different settings

 The Alpha-1 Foundation has developed guidelines for the best testing practices in a variety of clinical settings.
 The guidelines are intended to help the medical community, individuals, and industry to understand how testing should be conducted, to ensure the most appropriate and efficient testing methods are used, and to protect patients rights and confidentiality.